EmilyAlsentzer/rare-disease-simulation/README.md

 sh gene_prioritization_algorithms/run_phrank.sh
 ```

+If you would like to evaluate the simulated patients on algorithms that require VCFs as input, you can leverage the script `create_vcfs.py` in the `create_vcfs` folder to sample a  variant for each candidate gene and construct a VCF.

 ### :four: Evaluate model performance on the simulated patients
 The evaluation script assumes that the gene prioritization results are saved as a pickle file containing a dict mapping from `patient id` to a list of tuples where each tuple contains `(gene_score, candidate_gene_name)`.